1957 German Grand Prix

-The 1957 German Grand Prix was a Formula One motor race held on 4 August 1957 at Nürburgring.
+The 1957 German Grand Prix was a Formula One motor race held on 4 August 1957 at Nürburgring which due to its length with 9-minute lap times also was opened to Formula Two cars which were not eligible for World Championship points.

 It was race 6 of 8 in the 1957 World Championship of Drivers.
 The 22 lap race was won by Juan Manuel Fangio, and is often cited as one of the greatest victories in racing history.
 It was Fangio's fourth victory out of the seven races in the season contested by Formula 1 cars - excluding the Indianapolis 500, in which only US drivers competed, using USAC Championship cars.

-Furthermore, due to the number of points he had accumulated in the season (34 to Luigi Musso's 16), his victory at the Nürburgring mathematically clinched Fangio's fifth World Championship title with two races to go.
+Furthermore, due to the number of points he had accumulated in the season (34 to Luigi Musso's 16), his victory at the Nürburgring mathematically clinched Fangio's fifth World Championship title with two races to go – a record that stood until 2003 when Michael Schumacher won his sixth title to become the new record world champion.
 The race was also notable for being Fangio's 24th and last victory in F1; his career still stands as having the highest win percentage ever, with 46.15% of his 52 race entries being wins.

 Report

 Fangio had taken notice of the tyre and fuel-level selection of the Ferrari drivers, and realized they were probably going to run the entire race without a pit stop.
 Fangio decided he would use softer tyres, and only a half tank of fuel.
 This would allow the car to take corners faster, but also require a pit stop.
-Fangio took his pit stop on lap 13, in first place, and 30 seconds ahead of Hawthorn and Collins.
+Behra did the same, and was the first to come into the pits after lap 10.
+He even left his car, to reduce the weight that had to get jacked up, and to wash his face.
+After the car was refuelled, the filler cap, opening forward from his head rest, was snapped off when Behra jumped back into the seat.
+With the cap retrieved and closed, Behra rejoined in 9th position.